Limulo/website-restyle2016/_posts/2016-12-26-midi-interface.md

 ### Reference

-If you need more information about MIDI and how it works I would warmly recommend reading the book "_MIDI computer e musica_" by **Giovanni Perrotti**, I've found it a precious resource in many sitations.
+If you need more information about MIDI and how it works I would warmly recommend reading the book "_MIDI computer e musica_" by **Giovanni Perotti**, I've found it a precious resource in many sitations.
 It's iItalian but I think we can also find good alternatives in English.

 ---